mfontanini/presenterm/docs/src/guides/themes.md

 ## Theme definition

 This section goes through the structure of the theme files.
-Have a look at some of the [existing themes](/themes) to have an idea of how to structure themes.
+Have a look at some of the [existing themes][builtin-themes] to have an idea of how to structure themes.

 ### Root elements